-Any registered voter in the state of Wisconsin may exercise the option to vote by absentee if, for any reason, they are unable or unwilling to appear at their polling place on election day.
-Wis.
-Stat. § 6.85(1).
+Any registered elector in the state of Wisconsin has the right to cast an absentee ballot.
+Absentee voting provides an opportunity for a voter who is unable or unwilling to appear at the polling place to cast their ballot.
 For this reason, special procedures are in place to protect the elector and the integrity of the process.

 On Election Day, the municipal clerk delivers absentee ballots to the polling place or alternate absentee canvassing site.
 The ballots are delivered in a sealed envelope or container that bears the name and official title of the clerk and the language found in Wis.
 Stat. § 6.88(1).
 (EL-125 Absentee Ballot Carrier).
-If a container such as a box is used to transport absentee ballots to the polling place, then that container must have the EL-125 attached and be properly sealed.
-Once the container has been sealed, it cannot be opened again until the contain or envelope is in the same room where votes are being cast at the polls during polling hours on Election Day, or at a meeting of the municipal board of canvassers under § 7.52.

 The establishment of alternate absentee canvassing sites (also known as Central Count Absentee) requires approval by the municipalities governing body and the Wisconsin Elections Commission